The Best Vegan Iron Supplements

 It’s always better to stick with the safe dosage amount recommended per day, and by keeping a food journal, you’ll be able to quickly tell if you’re at risk of taking too much.

-You can watch this video to know the symptoms of iron overdose and what to do about it.
+You can watch this video to know the symptoms of an iron overdose and what to do about it.

 Vegans can increase iron levels by eating green leafy vegetables like spinach and kale or adding beans and lentils to meals.
 Natural iron intake is generally best, but if you want a bit more flexibility, then stick to the Garden of Life product recommended above.